 The NLR staff adopt to current demands in order to respond to the necessities and expectations of readers.

 Access to the Digital Library is available to all requesting it.

 Among other interesting materials, we would like to draw your attention to several notable digital collections.

 The collection embraces publications of special historical, scientific and cultural importance.
-It is divided into 6 sub-collections: European Books, Printed Music, Publications on National Literatures, Rare Books, Prints, Russian Books.
+It is divided into 6 sub-collections.
+Left to right: European Books, Printed Music, Publications on National Literatures, Rare Books, Prints, Russian Books.

 The collection consists of the 17th-18th century rare books and fragments of books.

 The Rossica collection consists of foreign works relating to Russia, published in West European languages as well as translations of Russian writers into European languages.
 The collection covers foreign-language publications about Russia acquired before 1930.

 The collection contains foreign maps of the world and Russia dated between the 16th and 17th centuries, the 18th century Russian maps and atlases, plans of St. Petersburg of the 18th – 20th centuries, plans of cities and provinces of Russia, the 18th – 20th century maps of Siberia, the Far East, Alaska, various cartographic materials.